esa/polyhedral-gravity-model/docs/quickstart/overview.rst

 .. note::

-    The plane unit normals of every face of the polyhedral mesh must point **outwards** of the polyhedron!
+    The plane unit normals of every face of the polyhedral mesh must point consistently **outwards** or **inwards** the polyhedron!
-    You can check this property via :ref:`mesh-checking-cpp` in C++ or via the :ref:`mesh-checking-python` submodule in Python.
+    This property is automatically enforced by the class :code:`Polyhedron` in both C++ library and Python interface as long as not explicit set to :code:`DISABLE`.
-    If the vertex order of the faces is inverted, i.e. the plane unit normals point inwards, then the sign of the output will be inverted.
+    Setting this to off, is recommend for advanced users and when you "know your mesh".

 Gravity Model Output